sonic-net/sonic-mgmt/docs/testplan/GCU-Dynamic-ACL-testplan.md

 #### Testing Steps

-- Use GCU to create ~100 forwarding rules on ACL Table
+- Use GCU to create 500 forwarding rules on ACL Table

-- Use GCU to create ~20 drop rules on ACL Table
+- Use GCU to create drop rules for each server facing port on ACL Table

 - Verify that all operations were successful